What is Malpractice insurance for nurses?

 As a nurse, Malpractice Insurance is designed to provide peace of mind and financial protection, if you were faced with a claim for allegations of malpractice and could cover your legal defence costs.

-Do nurses need their individual Malpractice Insurance?
+Do nurses need personal Malpractice Insurance?

 While employers may provide some form of Professional Liability coverage, Malpractice Insurance provides additional coverage if a claim were to occur, so you’re not left in a situation without enough coverage in place.
 Being able to choose your own level and type of coverage, means you can have the right insurance coverage in place to suit your unique coverage needs.